 Proof of Age and Identity - Each pupil entering any elementary or secondary school for the first time shall present evidence of age by means of a birth certificate or other reliable proof of the student's identity and age.
 If a birth certificate is not presented, an affidavit of the inability to produce a copy of the birth certificate must be given.

-Proof of Immunization - Upon enrollment, each pupil entering kindergarten or first grade for the first time shall present evidence of immunization by means of a doctor's certificate or a certificate from the Public Health Service.
+Proof of Immunization - Upon enrollment, each pupil entering kindergarten or first grade for the first time shall present evidence of immunization by means of a certificate issued by a licensed physician or an APRN.

-Preventative Health Care and Vision Examinations - Within one (1) year prior to initial admission to school, each student entering kindergarten shall undergo a preventative health care examination, which shall be documented on the state-required form.
-A preventative health care examination may also be required for students entering pre-school.
+Preventive Student Health Care, Vision, and Dental Examinations - Within one (1) year prior to initial entry to school, each student shall undergo a preventive student health care examination, which shall be documented on the state-required form or an electronic medical record that includes all of the data equivalent to that on the Preventive Student Health Care Examination form.
+A preventive student health care examination may also be required for students entering pre-school.

-Also upon enrollment, each student entering the first year of public school, public pre-school or Head Start must undergo a vision examination as required by applicable statute and regulation and provide the school with the required form by January 1 of the first year of enrollment.
-Evidence of a dental screening or examination shall be required to be submitted by January 1 of the first year that a five- and six-year-old student is enrolled in the District.
+Also upon enrollment, each student entering the first year of public school, public pre-school or Head Start must undergo a vision examination as required by applicable statute and regulation and provide the school with either the required form or electronic medical record by January 1 of the first year of enrollment.
+Evidence of a dental screening or examination shall be required to be submitted on the required form or electronic medical record by January 1 of the first year that a five- and six-year-old student is enrolled in the District.

 Principals to Report